*Updated 4/20/23 with the 2023 income limits*

 Many New Jersey residents find that once Original Medicare kicks in, prescription medication costs can be unaffordable.
 Although Medicare has coverage for medications through Part D this part of Medicare can leave high out of pocket costs, especially for brand name medications.

-Drugs that are not covered by a patient's specific Medicare part D plan are not out of the question; if you or your doctor cannot find an approved alternative, the doctor can submit a request for an exception to be made.
-There are no costs to participate, and services should also help cover premiums and deductibles on top of drug costs.
+*Drugs that are not covered by a patient's specific Medicare part D plan are not out of the question; if you or your doctor cannot find an approved alternative, the doctor can submit a request for an exception to be made with the insurance company.
+You may also change your Part D plan if necessary due to your eligibility with PAAD.

 Programs and plans can shift, change, and disappear every year, and you want to stay ahead of that.
 If you have questions or concerns about your New Jersey Medicare coverage or assistance programs like PAAD, consider speaking with a specialist.